UmaDeviPalaparthy/Python_DataMining_WebScraping/Assignment1.md

 Summarization :
-In the child branch A.py file, inside method there is some if else logic added in it, where as the master branch A.py file inside the method there is only one print statement - printing - 'my knowledge is limited'. whereas in B.py file in the child branch there is no comment added but in the master branch's B.py file there is a comment added.
-I am checking the difference from master branch so '--- a/A.py' mean that there is some content less in master branch when compared to child branch, '+++ b/B.py' means that there is content in master branch's B.py which is not there in child branch's B.py.
+In the child branch A.py file, inside method there is some if else logics added in it, where as the master branch A.py file inside the method there is only one print statement - printing - 'my knowledge is limited'. whereas in B.py file in the child branch there is no comment added but in the master branch's B.py file there is a comment added.
+I am checking the difference from master branch so '--- a/A.py' mean that there is some content less in this file in master branch when compared to child branch, '+++ b/B.py' means that there is content in this file in master branch's B.py which is not there in child branch's B.py.
 ```

 4. Write a command sequence to merge the non-master branch into `master`.